noxify/servicemanager-sublime-extension/README.md

-# Sublime HPSM
+# Service Manager Sublime Extension

-A Sublime Text package which allows you to create and modify HPSM ScriptLibraries outside the HPSM Client.
+A Sublime Text package which allows you to create and modify Service Manager ScriptLibraries outside the Service Manager Client.

 # Features